top of page

 sign.jpg

-David Framcomb - Vice Chair
+David Francomb - Vice Chair

 I have lived in the village for four years, moving from Bradwell near Great Yarmouth to be closer to my daughters.
 Since moving here I have realised Salhouse is a wonderful and friendly village and became a Councillor to contribute to its preservation and future.